mklewandowski/snow-my-gosh/README.md

 # Snow My Gosh
-Snow My Gosh is an over-the-shoulder voxel art infinite racing game.
+Snow My Gosh is an over-the-shoulder, voxel art, infinite racing game.

 ## Gameplay
 Swipe left or right to avoid obstacles and grab coins and power-ups.
 Travel as far as you can and get the high score.